 Our State Court's Website has been redesigned and has a new address!
 Please, stop by and visit!↑ To Top

-In 2007 Catholic Daughters of the Americas, Our Lady of the Alleghenies Court #1755 celebrated its 50th anniversary at Saint Catherine of Siena Parish, Duncansville, with a Mass celebrated by Father John Slovikovski, pastor, assisted by Deacon Dan O’Dowd.
+In 2007 Catholic Daughters of the Americas, Court Our Lady of the Alleghenies #1755 celebrated its 50th anniversary at Saint Catherine of Siena Parish, Duncansville, with a Mass celebrated by Father John Slovikovski, pastor, assisted by Deacon Dan O’Dowd.
 Concelebrants were Monsignor Roy F. Kline and Father Anthony J. Legarski.
 From the Catholic Register, but 2007 is no longer online.

 We are grateful to have such experience guide us along our journey, as we serve the people of God, near and far.
 Thank you, Court Our Lady of the Alleghenies #1755, for making the time and having the endless energy in guiding us along our journey.↑ To Top

 Prince Gallitzin was born December 22, 1770 at The Hague and died in Loretto, Pennsylvania on May 6, 1840.
 His life is one of service to God and His people.
 It is written that Prince Gallitzin was the first priest to receive all of his orders in preparation for the priesthood in the United States.
 Today, the Altoona-Johnstown Diocese has taken steps toward the Canonization of Prince Gallitzin.↑ To Top

 The Circle of Love is a National Program, focusing on: Leadership; Spiritual Enhancement; Quality of Life; Youth/JCDA (Junior Catholic Daughters of the Americas); Education; Legislation; and National Projects.↑ To Top

 Our group of active members are from all over the Altoona area, including: The Cathedral of the Blessed Sacrament, Holy Rosary, Our Lady of Fatima, Our Lady of Mount Carmel, Saint Therese the Child of Jesus, Saint Mary's - Altoona, and Saint Rose of Lima.↑ To Top